Being more connected is good. So say Facebook, Google and any advert for a smartphone you’ve ever seen.

 Philippe Sibaud is a writer and author of a number of Gaia’s flagship reports calling the alert on the impact of the extractive industries on our planet: Opening Pandora’s Box (2012) and Short Circuit (2013).
 His latest report, [email protected] on Earth, explores the psychological, social and ecological impacts of digital technologies.
 Philippe is also a Fairtrade business entrepreneur, currently running a microfinance institution in Malawi supporting small farmers and market traders – 80% of them women.

-***Please note that 42 ACRES Shoreditch is currently unable to offer disabled access and sincerely apologises for any inconvenience caused***
+***Please note that 42 ACRES Shoreditch is currently unable to offer wheelchair access to this event, or access for those less-able to climb stairs, as the event space is on the third storey and currently lacks lift facilities.
+We sincerely apologise for any inconvenience caused***